Mackinac Island in the Winter

 The Mighty Huron Returning to St. Ignace

 Please note that Shepler’s does not offer winter service and that there is no winter service from Mackinaw City.
-It is advised to check Star Line’s website often as ice conditions can deteriorate quickly.
+It is advised to check with Arnold Transit Company often as ice conditions can deteriorate quickly.

 Shepler’s dry docks their ferries in Mackinaw City.
-Star Line dry docks their ferries (except the Mighty Huron) in St. Ignace.
+Arnold dry docks their ferries (except the Mighty Huron) in St. Ignace.
 It is quite a sight to see all of the ferries out of the water.
 In Mackinaw City, you can walk right up to the Shepler’s Ferries

 Shepler's Ferries Dry Docked for the Winter in Mackinaw City During the WInter